JUAN CARLOS ACOSTA, M.M.

 A passionate recruiter and advocate for choral singing, Oberoi has engaged diverse populations through innovative education and outreach programs.
 These efforts include a month-long after-school program at San Diego’s Monarch School, an institution devoted to students impacted by homelessness.

 Lara, mezzo-soprano, joined SACRA/PROFANA as a core singer in 2016 and Assistant Conductor in 2017, after bidding a fond farewell to the Chicago music scene.
 Originally from Irvine, CA, Lara credits the thriving arts programs of Irvine Unified School District as the foundation of her music education.
-With a Bachelors in Music Education and Vocal Performance and a Certificate in Musical Theatre from Northwestern University, Lara worked for three years as Choral Director at Deerfield High School in Deerfield, Illinois, before accepting her current position as Performing Arts Educator at The Bishop’s School in La Jolla.
-Lara also serves as the Music Coordinator and Chalice Choir Director at First Unitarian Universalist Church of San Diego, following three years as Director of Children’s/Youth Choirs at First United Methodist Church of San Diego and five years as Children’s Choir Director at FUMC Evanston, IL.
+With a Bachelors in Music Education and Vocal Performance and a Certificate in Musical Theatre from Northwestern University, Lara worked for three years as Choral Director at Deerfield High School in Deerfield, Illinois, before accepting her current position as Performing Arts Educator at The Bishop’s School in La Jolla, where she also serves as Diversity Coordinator and St. Mary's Chapel Cantor.
 Performing credits include: San Diego Opera Chorus, jazz soloist with the Hip Young Gunslinger’s Big Band (Chicago), Florence Pike in the Northwestern production of Britten’s Albert Herring, and Young Artist at Ohio Light Opera.